AlibabaCloudDocs/ecs/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md

 **Note:**

--   To upgrade an instance of the hfc6, hfg6, or hfr6 instance family to a seventh-generation instance family \(hfc7, hfg7, or hfr7\),[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+-   To upgrade an instance of the hfc6, hfg6, or hfr6 instance family to a seventh-generation instance family \(hfc7, hfg7, or hfr7\), [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
 You cannot downgrade the instance type of the instance after the upgrade is complete.
 -   Instances of the seventh-generation instance families \(hfc7, hfg7, and hfr7\) support only ESSDs.
 If an instance has disks of other categories attached, the disks are replaced with ESSDs when you upgrade the instance to a seventh-generation instance family.
 Data on the disks must be manually migrated to the ESSDs.
-For information about the pricing of ESSDs, seethe Pricing tab on the [Elastic Computer Service page](https://www.alibabacloud.com/product/ecs). |
+For information about the pricing of ESSDs, see the Pricing tab on the [Elastic Computer Service page](https://www.alibabacloud.com/product/ecs). |
 |hfc5 and hfg5|-   hfc5 and hfg5
 -   sn1ne, sn2ne, se1ne, c4, cm4, ce4, g5, r5, c5, ic5, re4, t5, n4, mn4, xn4, and e4 |
 |gn7|gn7|